fakob/MoviePrint_v004/README.md

 * Scene detection (using mean difference)
 * Automatic In and Outpoint detection

+MoviePrint is using openCV as the roadmap includes utilising computer vision algorithms.

 ### Please give feedback
 As **we are not collecting any data** from you, **we are dependent on you talking to us**.
 If you have a minute, we would very much appreciate if you tell us